 The glasses come with a specially-woven electrostatic ‘Microclear’ bag for cleaning and storage, whilst you can get a replacement lens for the Sutro from Oakley for £60 should you need it, and a lens cleaning kit is available for £10.

 The current trend for big sunglasses for cycling is very much a love/hate thing, although you may find yourself stuck in the middle – big shades definitely have their place when you’re riding a bike, but you may not feel they’re what you want when sitting outside the pub or on the beach; but do you really want to have to shell out for a pair of sunnies specifically for cycling and another pair for rejoining the ranks of Joe Public?

 The large size of the Sutro is actually very reassuring when you’re riding your bike as it ensures good protection for an area of your face that extends way beyond your eyes and also makes it very difficult for extraneous light to get in at the sides, top or bottom and potentially cause distraction, whilst the same also applies to dust and dirt.

-The Sutro has a style that is both classic and modern so will appeal to a wide range of cyclists, though it would be nice to see adjustable frames and nose piece as standard, so you can ensure a really secure fit.
-You can expect some ‘banter’ if you wear them down the pub, but ignore the haters.
-Oakley Sutro provides excellent clarity, very good eye protection and on you, they probably look great.
+The Sutro has a style that is both classic and modern, so it will appeal to a wide range of cyclists, though it would be nice to see adjustable frames and nose pieces as standard, so you can ensure a really secure fit.
+You can expect some ‘banter’ if you wear them down the pub but ignore the haters.
+Oakley Sutro provides excellent clarity and very good eye protection, and on you, they probably look great.